grammyjs/website/site/docs/plugins/ratelimiter.md

     limit: 3,

-    // "MEMORY_STORAGE" is the default mode.
+    // “MEMORY_STORAGE” is the default mode.
 Therefore if you want to use Redis, do not pass storageClient at all.
     storageClient: redis,

     onLimitExceeded: (ctx) => {
       ctx?.reply("Please refrain from sending too many requests!");
     },

-    // Note that the key should be a number in string format such as "123456789".
+    // Note that the key should be a number in string format such as “123456789”.
     keyGenerator: (ctx) => {
       return ctx.from?.id.toString();
     },